lsst-sqre/sqr-063/index.rst

 -----------------------------

 XML schema references in standards examples use ``http`` instead of ``https``.
-Depending on the nature of the XML processing library, this can create security vulnerabilities by allowing an active in-path attacker to replace the remote schema document with one that may trigger XML processor vulnerabilities.
+Depending on the nature of the XML processing library, this can exacerbate security vulnerabilities by allowing an active in-path attacker to replace the remote schema document with one that may trigger XML processor vulnerabilities.

 Implementation issues
 =====================